MohmedH/OpulentGroupDashboard/README.md

 $ sudo docker-compose pull && sudo docker-compose build && sudo docker-compose up -d
 ```

-Visit `http://localhost:5000` in your browser.
+Visit `http://localhost` or `127.0.0.1` in your browser.
 The app should be up & running.
+We expose port 5005 For the application internally, and expose port 80 to the internet.
+All request come in at port 80 and go through NGINX and are passed along to app:5005 then handeled my gunicorn.